sidheshsahu/ProposalSystem/README.md

 The full DAO platform is intended to support:

 - Proposal submission for policies, funding requests, curriculum changes, governance actions, and similar organizational decisions
-- AI-assisted review using NLP, retrieval, summarization, outcome prediction, and bias-aware stakeholder analysis
+- AI-assisted review using RAG, retrieval, summarization, outcome prediction, and bias-aware stakeholder analysis
 - Secure voting with wallet-based authentication and gasless signature flows
 - Transparent and auditable governance records, with optional blockchain-backed validation
 - Flexible deployment across education, corporate, and government use cases